modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy statefulset app using CSI/readme.md

 ## Introduction

-This page contains information to deploy a stateful applicatin using CSI storage plugin.
+This page contains information to deploy a statefulset application using CSI storage plugin.

 In this lab, we are going to deploy a Cassandra Statefulset app with 3 replicas and we are going to populate the distributed database with some data in order to check everything is working fine.